CodeByZach/cbz-shopify/README.md

 ## Installation

-Installation of CbzShopify is only officially supported using Composer:
+Installation of CbzShopify is officially supported using Composer:

 ```sh
 composer require 'codebyzach/cbz-shopify'